You are here

 You can find a list of individuals that had access to the results of the survey prior to publication below.

 How will the results be used?

 CQC will use the results from the survey in the regulation, monitoring and inspection of NHS trusts in England.
-Survey data will be used in CQC’s Insight, an intelligence tool which indicates potential changes in quality of care to support decision making about our regulatory response.
+Survey data will be used within CQC Insight, which provides Inspectors with an assessment of how trusts are performing.
 Survey data will also form a key source of evidence to support the judgements and inspection ratings published for trusts.

 The organisations below will use the results in the following ways.

 Trusts, and commissioners, are expected to take action to improve services based on the results.

 NHS England and the Department of Health and Social Care